GoBootcamp/book/chapters/intro.md

 * what makes Go unique
 * what is Go particularly good at
 * what are the challenging parts of Go

 ###Skills
 * know how to do data modeling with Go
 * know to or organize code in packages
 * know how to test code
 * know how to write documentation
 * know how to use json marshaling
-* know how to build a web API
+* know how to build a web API (depending on exercises)
-* know to to test a web API
+* know to to test a web API (depending on exercises)
 * know how to cross compile
-* know how to deploy
 * know the key go tools

 ###Attitudes
 * value the potential of the Go language
 * can argue when to use Go vs using "legacy language"